iotaledger/susee-streams-poc/test/README.md

 ```
 ## Send messages using the *Sensor*

-The following sections show how to send messages using a *streams-poc-lib test application* and *x86/PC Sebsor*.
+The following sections show how to send messages using a *streams-poc-lib test application* and *x86/PC Sensor*.

 ### Send messages - streams-poc-lib test application